Kallepan/homelab/README.md

 # Homelab

-A collection of scripts and configs for my k8s cluster.
+A collection of yaml files and configs for my kubernetes clusters.

 ## Current Settings